gcapes/git-course/_episodes/09-remote.md

 make some changes to our files and commit these.

 ```
+$ git checkout master				# We'll continue working on the master branch
 $ gedit journal.md				# Add section which will contain the figures
 $ git add journal.md				# Add figures section
 $ git commit